Johari19/PPSL/README.md

 #### This library will give python programmers a multitude of standard and extra functions for their scripts and programs!

 #### Check out the example.py to see how each function works!
-#### Open the ppsl.py file in an editor to se in depth comment and guides!
+#### Open the ppsl.py file in an editor or in github to see in depth comment and guides!

 #### To install you must first have the following: